Preserving and sharing overlooked histories of people with learning disabilities in Portsmouth.

 As a commissioning partner on a key strand of the project, we’re proud to support this step-change in representation and leadership in the arts.
 Through artist development, collaboration and connection to our wider programme, this project champions powerful creative voices and challenges perceptions of what learning-disabled art can be.

-In March 2025, we were delighted to welcome Tilly Lee-Kronick from integrated circus company Head Over Wheels to Portsmouth.
-This first meeting with the Groundwork team marked the beginning of a creative partnership built on shared values of inclusion and co-creation.
-Together with members of the Inclusive Arts Committee, HOW are leading a week-long residency exploring storytelling through movement, circus and lived experience.
-The work developed through this collaboration will be shared as part of the Groundwork Festival in 2026, alongside open workshops designed to engage and inspire the wider learning-disabled community.
+Together with members of the Inclusive Arts Committee, Head Over Wheels is leading a week-long residency exploring storytelling through movement, circus and lived experience.
+The work developed will be shared at the Groundwork Festival, alongside open workshops designed to engage and inspire the wider learning-disabled community.

 This collaboration is part of Head Over Wheels’ wider Arts Council England supported programme.